 During the R&D Symposium, researchers and practitioners met to discuss, discover, and share new approaches and applications to increase the impact of forensic science and elevate its status.
 The R&D Symposium is specifically designed to bring together practitioners and researchers to enhance information-sharing with the goal of moving research from theory to practice.

 This year's event was completely virtual.
 Participants had access to a virtual poster session and were able to choose freely between two concurrent presentation tracks.
 Those who register for the symposium automatically gained access to the virtual poster session as well.

 The Forensic Science R&D Symposium was recorded live and turned into an archive for anyone interested in learning more about NIJ's research portfolio.
 The archival version of the Symposium is available now!
-Click the Registration Button below to access all of the event's content.
+Click the buttons below to access all of the event's content.

 The R&D Symposium published proceedings can be accessed by clicking the link below.

 This year's event was completely virtual.
 Participants who have registered can access to the virtual poster session now.

 The poster session was divided into the following categories:

 - Forensic Anthropology and Forensic Pathology

 - Impression and Pattern Evidence/Trace Evidence

 - Forensic Biology/DNA